chengfzy/CPlusPlusStudy/README.md

 ## Sophus
 1. SophusStudy  \
     study code about `Sophus` library

+## json
+some usage for `nlohmann json` library.
+TODO: not finished.

 ## YAML
 1. YamlStudy    \
     Write and read yaml file using `yaml-cpp`.